JavaScript is disabled. Please enable to continue!

 The experts from the Competence Centre for Organic Contaminants of Eurofins Food & Feed Testing laboratories in Germany have long-term experience with the analysis, evaluation and assessment of mineral oil hydrocarbons (MOSH, POSH, PAO, MOAH) in various food matrices by means of online-LC-GC-FID.

-In addition to online-LC-GC-FID analysis of mineral oils in food, we also offer the two-dimensional GCxGC-TOF-MS for the mass spectrometric characterisation of mineral oil contaminations to provide customers with additional support in identifying potential sources of contamination and support the toxicological assessment.
-Please read also our article Characterisation of MOSH/MOAH results using GCxGC-TOF-MS.
+In addition to online-LC-GC-FID analysis of mineral oils in food, we also offer the two-dimensional GCxGC-ToF-MS/FID for the mass spectrometric characterisation of mineral oil contaminations as well as the quantification of the toxicological relevant tri- to polyaromatic fraction (TPAF).
+With this set of methods, we offer our customers additional support in identifying potential sources of contamination and in conducting toxicological assessments.
+Please read also our article Characterisation of MOSH/MOAH results.

 Do you still have questions about the analysis of mineral oils?